chopfitzroy/blog/src/posts/learning-haskell-part-two.md

 After doing a bit of research this looks to be related to the `GHCi` prompt itself and how it displays values, and while there were a few suggestions nothing I tried worked so I moved onto something else (if anyone knows how to resolve this please reach out).

-Next I tried changing the command I was using to evaluate the list and print each iteration line by line using `mapM_ putStrLn $ map fizzBuzz [1..100]`, but unfortnately that rendered the following error:
+Next I tried changing the command I was using to evaluate the list and print each iteration line by line using `mapM_ putStrLn $ map fizzBuzz [1..100]`, but unfortunately that rendered the following error:

 ```
 • Couldn't match type ‘Either Int String’ with ‘[Char]’